clstmbrly/Practice-Testing-Area/fpki_crawler_howto.md

 permalink: /fpkicrawler/
 ---

+As a federal agency or an entity supporting a federal agency need to understand the relationships between the Certification Authorities (CAs) within the Federal Public Key Infrastructure (FPKI).
+The FPKI Crawler provides a relationship view of all CAs with a relationship to the FPKI.
 The FPKI Crawler is an interactive website that will help you to:

 * See the relationships between the hundreds of Certification Authorities (CAs) in the Federal Public Key Infrastructure (FPKI)
 * Understand how each CA’s certificate path validates to the Root, Federal Common Policy CA (COMMON)